rajeshneo/terraform-rancher-k3s-cluster/Readme.md

 ### terrafrom init
 ### terraform apply

-Base code taken from https://github.com/rancher/terraform-k3s-aws-cluster and enhanced to make it simlper to use
+Base code taken from https://github.com/rancher/terraform-k3s-aws-cluster and enhanced to make it simpler to use